dmason-mlb/testrail-exporter/QUICKSTART.md

    - Use "Expand All" or "Collapse All" for easier navigation

 3. **Export**:
-   - Click the "Export" button
+   - Click either "Export JSON" or "Export CSV" depending on your needs
    - Choose a location and filename in the save dialog
+   - Watch the progress indicator at the bottom of the window
    - Wait for the export to complete

-## Understanding the Export File
+## Understanding the Export Files

+### JSON Format
 The exported JSON file contains:
 - Project information
 - Test cases from selected suites/sections
 - All standard and custom fields for each case

+### CSV Format
+The exported CSV file contains:
+- One row per test case
+- Columns for all standard and custom fields
+- Suitable for importing into other tools or opening in Excel

 ## Troubleshooting